K3S/ibmi-ai-workers/why-php/index.md

 **1. Connection pooling.** Guzzle keeps TLS connections open across requests.
 Eliminates per-call handshake cost.

-**2. Async fan-out per process.** One PHP process can have 30+ HTTP calls in flight via `GuzzleHttp\Pool`.
+**2. Async fan-out per process.** One PHP process can have many HTTP calls in flight via `GuzzleHttp\Pool` — typically 10-12 to start, with room to scale to 30+ after measurement.
 Each call is independent; the process services whichever responds first.
 RPG's per-job model can't do this.

 **3. Provider abstraction.** A `ProviderInterface` with implementations for Anthropic, OpenAI, Ollama, and future providers.
 Adding a new provider is one new class, not changes scattered through worker code.